 Student rooms are inspected for health and safety policy compliance once each semester.
 These inspections are conducted to check for fire and safety hazards and to evaluate the condition of the room and furnishings.
 These inspections will be announced in advance.
-Areas which are found to be substandard will be documented and residents will be given a designated time period to rectify the problems.
+When the College is in recess, these inspections will be conducted by a member of the College staff.
+Areas that are found to be substandard will be documented and residents will be given a designated time period to rectify the problems.
 If the problems are not resolved, the situations will be handled as a judicial/student conduct matter involving fines and other sanctions.
 Violations of College and residence hall policies that may be observed during the inspection are also addressed through the judicial/student conduct process.

 When a vacancy occurs in a room, suite, or apartment the remaining student(s) have the opportunity to identify a student to fill the vacancy.
 Should the student(s) not be successful in identifying a student, staff will fill the vacancy.
 The residential life staff may also consolidate vacancies and relocate students to other rooms on campus.

 Request for room repairs should be directed to the resident assistant on the floor.
 Repairs resulting from normal wear will be fixed without charge.
 Repair resulting from other than normal wear will be billed to the student.
 Students are not permitted to replace or repair any damaged item.

 Whether present or not, occupants of a room, suite, or apartment are held responsible for any unacceptable behavior, unacceptable conditions, etc. It is therefore the responsibility of residents to maintain a secure house, room, suite, or apartment, preventing unauthorized use and to be present in their room, suite, or apartment when visitors are present.